-Nikon D5 versus Sony A7R III
+Nikon D5 vs Sony A7R III

-The Nikon D5 and the Sony Alpha A7R III are two digital cameras that were officially introduced, respectively, in January 2016 and October 2017.
+The Nikon D5 and the Sony Alpha A7R III are two digital cameras that were revealed to the public, respectively, in January 2016 and October 2017.
 The D5 is a DSLR, while the A7R III is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Nikon has a resolution of 20.7 megapixel, whereas the Sony provides 42.2 MP.
+The Nikon has a resolution of 20.7 megapixels, whereas the Sony provides 42.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is considerably smaller (52 percent) than the Nikon D5.
 Moreover, the A7R III is substantially lighter (54 percent) than the D5.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.